PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [ ] Check if it is possible improve the Query on Similar artwork
 - [ ] Upgrade Step 2 Form
-  - [ ] Add a button of "Keep suggestion" and the the placeholder will became the answer
   - [ ] Add size select - Fix on form and on generateImage
   - [ ] Check Controlling an input with a state variable error
 - [ ] Create About page